kdpuvvadi/blog/_posts/2023-05-17-getting-started-terraform-cloud.md

 keywords: [terraform, hashicorp", terraform-cloud]
 ---

-Terraformis very good at keep the state of the Infrastructure up to date.
+Terraform is very good at keeping the state of the Infrastructure up to date.
 By default state is stored in `terraform.tfstate` and stored on local machine.
 But big downside is keeping the state up to date between the all the members of the teams of Engineers & who has the latest state.
 It can lead to data loss and revenue loss.
 If the state can be stored in a central location and synced across the engineers with latest current state.

 There are multiple ways to do that. such as